(Updated May 25, 2026) Saga IT

 • Custom Java libraries: If your channels depend on custom JAR files in Mirth’s custom-lib directory, those JARs work on all three platforms (assuming Java version compatibility).

-• Commercial plugins: If you use NextGen’s commercial plugins (advanced alerting, clustering), those plugins will not work on OIE (they are proprietary).
-BridgeLink has its own equivalents.
-If you are migrating to OIE, you need to replace commercial plugin functionality with community alternatives or custom solutions.
+• Commercial plugins: If you use NextGen’s commercial plugins (advanced alerting, clustering), those plugins are proprietary and will not run on either open-source fork (OIE or BridgeLink).
+If you are migrating to OIE or BridgeLink, you need to replace commercial plugin functionality with community alternatives, vendor-provided plugins, or custom solutions.

 • Database schema: All three platforms use a compatible database schema for the core channel and message tables.
 You can point a new installation at your existing database.
 However, test this thoroughly in a non-production environment first, and always maintain a backup.